 With Kajabi, you can create new Forms with the security of knowing that your Forms are set up to help you create a strong, reputable business online.

-Just be sure to customize the language of your Double Opt-in Email according to your brand and language by editing the automated email sent by your site.
+Customize the language of your Double Opt-in Email according to your brand and language by editing the automated email sent by your site.

 - Create a new Form or edit an existing Form.
 Learn more